melktr/MCA-2022/README.md

 ### &#10238; TASK 1: Generating a Similarity Matrix

 I utilised the same songs from the previous two weeks for this portion of the assignment.
-The ... genre is represented by tracks 0 through 3, ..... is represented by tracks 4 through 6, and tracks 7-9 are my tunes.
-The ...music ... is on track 7, ...track .... is on track 8, and...is on track 9.
-Tracks 0–3 and Track 9 are more similar to one another than any other tracks, which is reflected in the matrix.
-Despite the fact tha... songs and ... songs aren't all that different from one another, tracks 4 through 8 are also comparable to one another.
-However, given that  .... and .... are often more upbeat than other genres, this can be explained.
+The contemporary compositions are represented by tracks 0 through 3, as well as tracks 7 through 9, and tracks 4-6 represent classical composition.

 ###### &#8688; *Chroma features*

 ![mean chroma features](https://user-images.githubusercontent.com/113994055/204541990-9ff5348b-fe09-4ceb-ae93-776eea531d0a.png)